andrepucas/lp2_4XGame_p2_2022/README.md

 if ((XCols * YRows) != GameTiles.Count || _failedResource)
     OnValidLoadedData?.Invoke(false);

-// Otherwise, this map is valid to be load. else OnValidLoadedData?.Invoke(true);
+// Otherwise, this map is valid to load. else OnValidLoadedData?.Invoke(true);
 ```